Venice Lagoon – birding close to the Canal Grande

 The lagoon’s unique environment, forged over the ages by tide and current, plays host to significant bird populations, including breeding herons, more than 100,000 wintering water birds, and terns; large numbers of terns from all over the eastern Adriatic converge here after the breeding season, among them Europe’s largest concentrations of Little and Black Terns.

 Well more than 100 bird species can be found on the lagoon in the course of the seasons, among them Red-crested Pochard, Velvet Scoter, Horned and Red-necked Grebes, Red-throated Loon, Pygmy Cormorant, Spotted Redshank, Little Stint, Montagu’s Harrier, Short-eared Owl, Kentish Plover, and Penduline Tit.
-The Po Delta is easily reached from Bologna, Milan, Venice, and Mestre.
+The Venice Lagoon is easily reached from Bologna, Milan, Venice, and Mestre.